The best burger and fries in every state

 Kentucky: Proof on Main, Louisville

-Proof on Main's signature bison burger is something of a local legend and, while the rest of the menu at this hip restaurant changes with the seasons, it's a year-round staple.
+Proof on Main's signature bison burger is something of a local legend and, while the rest of the menu at this hip Louisville restaurant changes with the seasons, it's a year-round staple.
 The bison patty is served topped with sharp Cheddar and smoked bacon and finished with sticky onion jam.
 There are occasionally other burger specials too.

 Louisiana: The Company Burger, New Orleans